Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 In many cases, the screenshot itself is not the only issue.

-The surrounding circumstances often become equally important.
+The surrounding circumstances can be equally important.

-Investigators frequently evaluate:
+Investigators may evaluate:

 • Communication patterns